josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 </CalloutPlusQuote>

----

-The harms of AI aren't a standalone issue; as AI becomes a part of _other_ technologies and systems, it's exacerbating their existing problems, and accelerating damage already being done.

-I've already touched on propaganda, disinformation, and the criminal justice system.
-Those are easy examples.
-Scams and fraud are another; AI is incredibly useful to criminals and con artists.
-But the tech is being used for rampant harm even when there's not necessarily any broader intent behind it, malicious or otherwise.
+But even when there's no larger system behind it, and even with no broader goal or agenda _at all_, malicious or otherwise, AI can still amplify existing harms.

-Recently, for example, Facebook was flooded with AI-generated videos of women being violently strangled.
+One example at the top of my mind: Facebook was recently flooded with AI-generated videos of women being violently strangled.
 There was no apparent deeper purpose behind this horrifying wave of misogynistic terrorism, however; it just happened to be what the algorithm rewarded.
 That content generated engagement, and that engagement generated more of the same content.

 Sometimes this effect is more or less benign (see: Shrimp Jesus); other times, a machine built to provoke a reaction will inevitably hit paydirt in the horrifying, the traumatizing, and the unacceptable.

-AI isn't just harmful on its own; it's a force multiplier for existing harms (like algorithms designed for engagement, rather than for safety).
+AI isn't just harmful on its own; it's a force multiplier for existing harms.
+The intent behind it, if one even exists, is irrelevant; the impact is the same.

-What sort of viewpoint must it take to see this as merely a negligible side effect?
+What sort of viewpoint must it take to see all this as merely a negligible side effect?
+Just the cost of business?

-How could I possibly feel fine—let alone _positive_—about supporting the companies enabling all of this, to help them keep on doing things just like these, just so I can vibe-code some app I probably could've just built myself anyway?
+How could I possibly feel fine—let alone _positive_—about supporting the companies enabling all of this, to help them keep on doing things just like these, just so we can…what, have chatbots?
+Talk with my phone?

+Vibe-code some app I probably could've just built myself anyway?

 ---